All Episodes

 We pretended there were a couple of real patients, which made it worse.

-Anyway, so in other words, pulling medical professionals off the floor at a hospital in Grand Rapids to line up in their vehicles so that they can be part of a film news crew uh that they would have showing that they had a long line for their COVID-19 coverage when they didn't.
+Anyway, so in other words, pulling medical professionals off the floor at a hospital in Grand Rapids to line up in their vehicles so that they can be part of a film news crew that they would have showing that they had a long line for their COVID-19 coverage when they didn't.

 Quote, our insider witnessed the whole thing, came to Project Veritas because he knew we would protect him.

-Uh anyway, so let me play some of the audio of all of this.
+Anyway, so let me play some of the audio of all of this.

-Uh it's kind of breathtaking, but these things do happen, unfortunately.
+It's kind of breathtaking, but these things do happen, unfortunately.

-They fake the news, they fake the reality and broadcasted that to all of their audience last Friday on CBS this morning.
+Faked the reality and broadcasted that to all of their audience last Friday on CBS this morning.

-Understand, absolutely.
+100%, absolutely.

-Did she tell you guys like, hey, you're not actually getting tested?
+Did she tell you guys, like, hey, you're not actually getting tested?

-Yeah, uh, yeah, she didn't just to make it news because they were right there.
+Well, it's just to make it news because they were right there.

 That's crazy.